+Just remember, everyone is different.
+What might work for someone else may not work for you.
+So, if you find one method isn’t working, try another instead.
 Using a combination of methods (like nicotine replacement and counselling) will improve your chance of successfully quitting.

-Some common methods include:
+Some common quitting methods include:

-Nicotine replacement products
+Nicotine replacement therapy (NRT)

 - Hypnosis - which proposes to act on underlying impulses to weaken the desire to smoke and strengthen your will to stop.